 Area of Risk Source Precaution 5.
 Electrical systems a.
 Chamber fires may be caused by electrical defects Electrical equipment should be kept to an absolute minimum; that which is employed should comply with the relevant regulations and standards.
 All systems should be protected by RCDs (ELCBs), trips located in the main control area.
 All systems should be regularly maintained and checked. b.
 Motors i.e. scrubbers Should be encased in metal, brushless and switched externally. c.
-Switches and connectors Power supplies should be located outside the chamber and initiated by external switching.
-Only intrinsically safe switches should be used inside the chamber. d.
+Switches and connectors Power supplies are best located outside the chamber and initiated by external switching.
+Only intrinsically safe switches should be used inside the chamber.
+Medical equipment (battery or mains powered) inside the chamber needs a documented Risk Assessment and comply with the maximum allowable power restrictions in paragraph 2.8.
+Inert gas purging should be considered for all mains powered equipment inside the chamber. d.
 Lighting Only hyperbaric compatible lighting should be used inside the chamber e.
 Battery powered equipment Medical equipment normally powered by internal batteries should be kept to a minimum.
-As a rule, batteries should not be allowed in the chamber (though we know those of certain construction/materials cannot contaminate the environment).
-Any battery-operated equipment must be tested and / or approved by the manufacturers for hyperbaric use.
-Lithium batteries are not to be allowed inside the chamber. (see section 2.8 Electrical Equipment)
+Any battery-operated equipment must be tested and have a Risk Assessment documented and / or approved by the manufacturers for hyperbaric use.
+No battery powered equipment is to exceed 24 Volts and 48 Watts.